kohn/HttpProxyMiddleware/README.md

 }
 ```

-### when to change proxy
+### change proxy

 Often, we wanna change to use a new proxy when our spider gets
 banned.
-Just edit the process_response function as the example.
+Just recognize your IP being banned and yield a new Request
+with meta["change_proxy"]=True in your Spider.parse method